-If you leave your gaming PC running all day, consider the costs and benefits of purchasing an energy efficient power supply.
+If you leave your gaming PC running all day, consider the costs and benefits of purchasing an energy-efficient power supply.

-Better energy efficiency and quality mean not only increased longevity for your components but also significant money savings in the long-run.
+Better energy efficiency and quality mean not only increased longevity for your components but also significant money savings in the long run.

-Your power supply takes the AC power from your wall and converts into DC voltage that your computer's electronic components use.
+Your power supply takes the AC power from your wall and converts it into DC voltage that your computer's electronic components use.
 Here are a few good reasons to get a good power supply upfront when building a gaming PC.

-An 80 Plus Certified Efficient Power Supply is a Good Idea:
+An 80 Plus Certified Efficient Power Supply Is a Good Idea

 Power Supply Efficiency is basically the amount of power your power supply can convert from the wall.
 For example, if you have a power supply that pulls 500 watts from the wall while your PC uses 400 watts, then your PSU would be 80% efficient.

-How Power Supplies are graded:
+How Power Supplies Are Graded

-A standard 80 PLUS PSU simply needs to achieve 80% efficiency at 20%, 50%, and a 100% while a platinum PSU, for example, would need to achieve 90%, 92%, and 89% at these same three loads.
+A standard 80 PLUS PSU simply needs to achieve 80% efficiency at 20%, 50%, and a 100%, while a platinum PSU, for example, would need to achieve 90%, 92%, and 89% at these same three loads.

-Disadvantages of Using an Inefficient Power Supply:
+Disadvantages of Using an Inefficient Power Supply

 How Much Does It Cost to Run Your PC?

-It's a lot more than you probably think:
+It's a lot more than you probably think.

-Also, let's assume that your computer is left on 8 hours a day.
-How much would you save in a year by having the more efficient power supply?
+Also, let's assume that your computer is used 8 hours a day.
+How much would you save in a year by having a more efficient power supply?

 First, let's see what each one would cost.

-90% Vs. 70% Efficiency for a High-End Rig:
+90% vs. 70% Efficiency for a High-End Rig

-For the 70% Efficient power supply, you'd need to draw 571.43 watts in order to achieve the average of 400 watts your computer needs or a total of 4.571 kWh in an 8 hour day.
-In a year this would be 1668.42 kWh for a total of $254.
+For the 70% efficient power supply, you'd need to draw 571.43 watts in order to achieve the average of 400 watts your computer needs or a total of 4.571 kWh in an 8 hour day.
+In a year, this would be 1668.42 kWh for a total of $332.02.

-As you can see this high-end rig would save $57 a year by having a higher level of efficiency.
-So, the better your rig and longer you leave it running, the more efficiency you should seek.
-Keep in mind that this calculation was done based on a computer running at a high level for 8 hours a day the entire year.
-The calculation for you might change considerably if you live in another state or have your computer in idle much of that time.
+By having a higher level of efficiency you'd save $80.64 in one year!
+So, the longer you leave your rig running, the more efficiency you should seek.
+Keep in mind that this calculation was done based on a computer running at a high level for 8 hours a day the entire year in California.

-Should You Purchase a Power Supply with More Than What You Need?
+Should You Purchase a Power Supply With More Than What You Need?